mir-dataset-loaders/mirdata/docs/source/quick_reference.rst

 but it is difficult to generically categorize annotation types, as they depend on varying definitions and their meaning can change depending on the type of music they correspond to.
 Here we provide a rough guide to the types in this table, but we **strongly recommend** reading the dataset specific documentation to ensure the data is as you expect.
+To see how these annotation types are implemented in ``mirdata`` see :ref:`annotations`.

 .. _beats: